binwiederhier/ntfy/docs/deprecations.md

 # Deprecation notices
 This page is used to list deprecation notices for ntfy.
-Deprecated commands and options will be **removed after ~3 months** from the time they were deprecated.
+Deprecated commands and options will be **removed after 1-3 months** from the time they were deprecated.
+How long the feature is deprecated before the behavior is changed depends on the severity of the change, and how prominent the feature is.

 ## Active deprecations

-### Android app: WebSockets will become the default connection protocol
+### ntfy CLI: `ntfy publish --env-topic` will be removed
-> Active since 2022-03-13, behavior will change in **June 2022**
+> Active since 2022-06-20, behavior will change end of **July 2022**

-In future versions of the Android app, instant delivery connections and connections to self-hosted servers will be using the WebSockets protocol.
-This potentially requires [configuration changes in your proxy](https://ntfy.sh/docs/config/#nginxapache2caddy).

-Due to [reports of varying battery consumption](https://github.com/binwiederhier/ntfy/issues/190) (which entirely seems to depend on the phone), JSON HTTP stream support will not be removed.
-Instead, I'll just flip the default to WebSocket in June.
+The `ntfy publish --env-topic` option will be removed.
+It'll still be possible to specify a topic via the `NTFY_TOPIC` environment variable, but it won't be necessary anymore to specify the `--env-topic` flag.

+=== "Before"
+    ```
+    $ NTFY_TOPIC=mytopic ntfy publish --env-topic "this is the message"
+    ```

+=== "After"
+    ```
+    $ NTFY_TOPIC=mytopic ntfy publish "this is the message"
+    ```

 ## Previous deprecations

+### <del>Android app: WebSockets will become the default connection protocol</del>
+> Active since 2022-03-13, behavior will not change (deprecation removed 2022-06-20)

+Instant delivery connections and connections to self-hosted servers in the Android app were going to switch to use the WebSockets protocol by default.
+It was decided to keep JSON stream as the most compatible default and add a notice banner in the Android app instead.

 ### Android app: Using `since=<timestamp>` instead of `since=<id>`
 > Active since 2022-02-27, behavior changed with v1.14.0